KankakeeCommunityCollege/tuition-and-aid/_accordions/faq/what-is-the-pell-eligibility-date.md

 ---
+question:accordion_page: 'Financial Aid FAQ'
-question: What is the Pell Eligibility Date?
+card_heading: What is the Pell Eligibility Date?
 order: 1
 ---